eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 No special syntax is required to call an overloaded constructor or method.

 Occasionally, as in Java, a typecast is required to distinguish the overloaded version.
-Ceylon doesn't have unsafe typecasts, is does have the `of` operator:
+Ceylon doesn't have unsafe typecasts, but it does have the [`of`](../../operator/of) operator:

 <!-- try: -->
     import java.lang { JException=Exception }